PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 }
 ```

-② Implement some models, DbContext in `Program.cs`, to override the OnConfiguring of DbContext to use mysql database.
+② Implement some models, DbContext in `Program.cs`.
+Then overriding the OnConfiguring of DbContext to use MySQL database.
 Besides, you can define a JsonObject<T> field if you are using MySQL Server 5.7.
-Finally to make some tests in your main method.
+Finally to invoking MySQL with EF Core in your Main() method.

 ```C#
 using System;
 using System.Collections.Generic;